 Application to Kalamazoo Partner Programs is a two-step process.
 Students first submit applications to the Center for International Programs for preliminary review.
 CIP-endorsed applicants are then nominated for selection with the host institution.
 Students typically need to submit application materials to Kalamazoo Partner programs by the deadline indicated by the partner.
 It is important that students interested in Kalamazoo Partner Programs are aware that the host institution makes the final selection and participation decisions.
 Neither the CIP nor Kalamazoo College has the authority to change or alter the policies or decisions made by the partner institution.

 The CIP provides a Kalamazoo Partner Program Application Advisory and a Kalamazoo Partner Program Pre-Departure Advisory to applicants and students endorsed by the CIP for participation in Kalamazoo Partner Programs.
 The application advisory is a component of every Kalamazoo partner study abroad application while the pre-departure advisory accompanies the notice of endorsement for a Kalamazoo Partner Program.
 Both advisories inform students of their responsibilities regarding required application documents, fee payment, pre-departure requirements and due dates, international transportation and student visa application.

 Students endorsed for most Kalamazoo Partner Programs are responsible for obtaining their own student visa or entry document.
-In most cases, Kalamazoo Partner Programs will assist K students with applying for their visa, though Students will be ultimately responsible for all steps according to partner (or 3rd party) guidance.
+In most cases, Kalamazoo Partner Programs will give directions to K students for applying for their visa, though Students will be ultimately responsible for all steps according to partner (or 3rd party) guidance.